-"I suppose, said I, the money must be paid back.
+"'I suppose,' said I, 'the money must be paid back.'

-"So I went to the Deacon the next day, and told him that, on reflection, I was convinced that he was right and I was wrong about the first payment of the note, and returned the money-one hundred and thirteen dollars-a good deal to his astonishment.
+"So I went to the Deacon the next day and told him that, on reflection, I was convinced that he was right and I was wrong about the first payment of the note and returned the money-one hundred and thirteen dollars-a good deal to his astonishment.
 I hoped then all was right.
-I tried to satsify my conscience that it was.
-But I was afraid to go back to the minister, he has such a way of stirring up the conscience and finding mud at the bottom when we flatter ourselves that because it is not in sight, there is no impurity there.
-And I knew that as long as I dreaded to see the minister, something must be wrong; and on looking carefully into my heart I found the little matter of a mortgage which I had foreclosed on a poor man, and gotten away his farm, when he had no suspicion but I would give him time to redeem it.
-By that means I had gotten into my possession property worth two thousand dollars, for which I did not actually pay, and for which Isaac Door never actually realized more than half that amount.
+I tried to satisfy my conscience that it was.
+But I was afraid to go back to the minister, he had such a way of stirring up the conscience and finding mud at the bottom when we flatter ourselves that because it is out of sight, there is no impurity there.
+And I knew, that as long as I dreaded to see the minister, something must be wrong; and on looking carefully into my heart, I found the little matter of a mortgage which I had foreclosed on a poor man, and got away his farm, when he had no suspicion but I would give him time to redeem it.
+By that means I got into my possession property worth two thousand dollars, for which I did not actually pay, and for which Isaac Door never actually realized more than half that amount.
 But the proceeding was legal, and so I tried to excuse myself.
-But my awakened conscience kept saying: "You have taken a poor man's land without giving him a just return; the law of God condemns you although the law of man sanctions the wrong.
-You shall have no peace of soul; your heart will burn you, until, with justice, you wipe out your injustice to him, and to all others whom you have wronged.
+But my awakened conscience kept saying: 'You have taken a poor man's land without giving him a just return; the law of God condemns you; although the law of man sanctions the wrong.
+You shall have no peace of soul; your heart will burn you, until, with justice, you wipe out your own injustice to him, and to all others whom you have wronged.

 "Against the decree of my conscience I rebelled a long time.
-It was hard for me to raise a thousand dollars together with the interest due from the time the mortgage was foreclosed.
-I groaned and mourned over it in secret, and tried to pray; but the mortgage came right between my prayer and God, and heaven looked dark and frowning through it.
+It was hard for me to raise a thousand dollars, together with the interest due from the time the mortgage was foreclosed.
+I groaned and moaned over it in secret, and tried to pray; but the mortgage came right begin tween my prayer and God and heaven looked dark and frowning through it.
 At last I went again to the minister.
 I told him my trouble, and asked him what I should do.

-"There is a simple test,' said he.
+"'There is a simple test,' said he.
 'Do you love your neighbor as yourself?
-If you do, you will be just to him, if it takes from you the last dollar you have in the world."
+If you do, you will be just to him, if it takes from you the last dollar you have in the world.'

 "That was a terrible sentence.
 I went out staggering from it as if I had received a blow.
 But I had help beyond myself, otherwise I could never have ended the struggle.
-I knelt before God and solemnly vowed for His sake, for the sake of His pardon and love, I would not only do justly to the poor man I had wronged, but I would give up, if needs be, all that I had in the world, so that I might find peace in Him.
-A strange soothing influence came over my soul, and a voice seemed to say: 'Though you lose all you have, God and Christ and the blessing of a heart pure and
+I knelt before God and solemnly vowed for the sake of His pardon and love, I would not only do justly to the poor man I had wronged, but would give up, if need be, all I had in the world, so that I might find peace in Him.
+A strange soothing influence came over my soul, and seemed to say: 'Though you lose all